resbaz/spartan-hpc-docs/docs/faq.md

 2. You can request a password reset [here](https://dashboard.hpc.unimelb.edu.au/karaage/profile/password_request/).

-3. If you are still having trouble, contact the University of Melbourne Service Desk on x40888 or email or [service-centre@unimelb.edu.au](mailto:service-centre@unimelb.edu.au).
+3. If you are still having trouble, contact the University of Melbourne Service Desk on +61 3 8344 0999 or ext 40999 or email or [service-centre@unimelb.edu.au](mailto:service-centre@unimelb.edu.au).

 ## What are Spartan's specifications?